Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 #### Service Set Switch Variables

-You can use the service `switch_manager.set_switch_variables` to dynamically set variables for a switch.
+You can use the service `switch_manager.set_variables` to dynamically set variables for a switch.
 You need to supply the switch id which can be found on the identifier dialog, url or through debugging.
 Add new or replace variables through the code editor (yaml formatted).
 These variables will be reset on save, Home Assistant restart or Switch Manager reload so it's ideal to be used for temporary references. **Note: Set Variables will be saved if the switch has been saved after using the service call**

 If using the service within the switch itself, then you can just get the switch id by using `data.switch_id`.